kristian-lange-tw/JATOS_docs/docs/Write_your_study/jsPsych-and-JATOS.md

    });
    ~~~

 That's all.
-Have a look at the 'Simple Reaction Time Task' in our [example studies](/Example-Studies) to see a full example with jsPsych 7.
+Have a look at the <Hl>Simple Reaction Time Task</Hl> in our [example studies](/Example-Studies) to see a full example with jsPsych 7.